STRENGTH TRAINING

 Start now.
 The bar is waiting.

 AI Disclosure: Hazel is an AI-generated persona.
-The training advice and research cited are based on real exercise science and certified personal training knowledge.
+The training advice and research cited are based on real exercise science and exercise science.
 Always consult a healthcare provider before beginning a new exercise program.

 Get workouts in your inbox